rschuetzler/docker-examples/6-docker-compose/README.md

 To stop everything, press `Ctrl+C` in the terminal where `docker compose up` is running.

-## Live Reloading for Development

-Here's a cool bonus: the app is configured with **nodemon** for live reloading, and the code is mounted as a volume.
-This means you can edit the application files on your host machine and the changes will automatically be reflected in the running container!

-Try it out:
-1. Make sure the services are running: `docker compose up`
-2. Open `app/views/index.ejs` in your editor
-3. Change the heading text from "📝 Guestbook" to "📝 My Awesome Guestbook"
-4. Save the file
-5. Refresh your browser at http://localhost

-You'll see your changes instantly, without rebuilding the image or restarting containers!
-This is perfect for development workflows.

-The magic happens through two things:
-1. **Volume mount**: `./app:/app` maps your local code into the container
-2. **Nodemon**: Watches for file changes and automatically restarts the Node.js server

-**NOTE:** The `node_modules` directory is mounted as an anonymous volume (`/app/node_modules`).
-This prevents the container's installed packages from being overwritten by your host's `node_modules` folder, which is important if you're on a different architecture (like developing on Mac ARM but running Linux containers).

 ## Common Docker Compose Commands

 Here are the essential commands you'll use regularly: